 Biomethane has the same chemical composition and energetic properties as fossil-based natural gas.
 It can be injected directly into utility grids or used as fuel for vehicles.

 Biomethane is a carbon-neutral gas.
 The carbon released when it is burned had previously been absorbed by living organisms and was already present in the atmosphere when these organisms first appeared.
 This is known as the short carbon cycle.
 Conversely, fossil-based energy releases carbon accumulated deep in the ground over millions of years into the atmosphere.

 Biomethane also supports the circular economy.
 It is produced locally from waste and used by local households and businesses.
-Plus, biomethane is easy to transport and store using existing gas infrastructure.
-In this way, biomethane also enables energy independence.
+Biomethane can be easly transported and stored using already-existing gas infrastructure; this way, biomethane contributes to energetic independence.

 Biomethane is a pillar of the energy transition.
 It can be used as a substitute for fossil-based energy for transportation and heating, which account for the vast majority of our energy needs and greenhouse gas emissions.